 Regulations and Policies Loading...

 The Academic Policies are of particular importance to GPRC students and will guide the academic decisions that are made in the process of taking a student from admissions to graduation or university transfer.
-These policies cover a multitude of areas from Admissions to Course Management, Credit Allocation, Examination, Grading, Advanced Standing, Scheduling of Courses, Use of Copyright Materials, to Graduation.
+These policies cover many areas, including admissions, advanced standing, course management, credit allocation, examinations, grading, reappraisals, graduation, student misconduct, and student rights and responsibilities.

-Students are advised to consult and review the current policies that are available on the College website in all matters pertaining to their interactions with GPRC, and students are expected to be aware of how certain policies pertain to them.
-If a student requires clarification or interpretation of a policy they are encouraged to contact the persons or departments identified as being responsible for that policy.
+Students are advised to consult and review the current policies that are available on the College website for all matters pertaining to their interactions with GPRC and students are expected to be aware of how certain policies pertain to them.
+If a student requires clarification of a policy, they are encouraged to contact the persons or departments identified as being responsible for that policy.

-Application Forms for Advanced Standing are available from Student Services.
-All advanced standing decisions are coordinated through Student Services and are based upon the policies listed below.
+Application forms for advanced standing are available from Student Services.
+All advanced standing decisions are coordinated through Student Services and are based on the policies listed below.

 Advanced standing granted by GPRC is for internal graduation purposes.
 Students transferring to other educational institutions are reminded that transfer credits awarded to any student for previous learning are subject to authority of each respective receiving institution.

 No more than half of the program credits can be obtained through advanced credit or challenge exams.
 Departments may consider exceptions.

 Transfer credit is a formal learning assessment that awards credit at one recognized higher education institution for courses completed at another.
 Transfer credit will normally be considered for courses in certificate and diploma programs.
 The authority to grant transfer credit for courses within the university transfer system belongs to the university awarding the degree.

 If students are applying for transfer credit, they will need to provide copies of all academic transcripts.
 They may also need to provide course outlines for all courses in which credit is sought, or calendar descriptions if course outlines are not available.